 Check The Length Of The Lease

-The costs of extending a lease are high so when buying a leasehold property, check how many years are left on the lease and how many will likely remain by the time you may want to sell.
+The costs of extending a lease are high, so when buying a leasehold property, check how many years are left on the lease and how many will likely remain by the time you may want to sell.
 A short amount of time left on the lease could cause issues with the future sale of the property.
 The value of properties with short leases will rapidly reduce as the lease period decreases.
 A residential lease with less than 80 years left to run constitutes a short lease.

 Check The Annual Charges And Building Costs

-As you will most likely be buying a leasehold flat, you will need to factor in costs such as the annual service charge and ground rent.
-The service charge covers all the activities that are required in order to maintain the building including, buildings insurance, maintenance and repairs, provision of leisure facilities, concierge services or additional security.
+You must factor in costs such as the annual service charge and ground rent.
+The service charge covers the cost of maintaining the building, including building insurance, maintenance and repairs, provision of leisure facilities, concierge services or additional security.

-Proximity To Public Transport
+Assess Proximity To Public Transport

-To get around London it is essential to have easy access to public transport, preferably a tube station and ideally within walking distance.
+To get around London, it is essential to have easy access to public transport, preferably a tube station and ideally within walking distance.
 Access to rail services and regular bus services are also a significant advantage.

-Look Beyond Flashy Design and Furnishings
+Look Beyond Flashy Design And Furnishings

-Walk Around the Neighbourhood
+Walk Around The Neighbourhood

 Don't Be Afraid To Negotiate

-Consider Hiring a Search Agent.
+Consider Hiring A Search Agent.

 How Much Does A Flat Cost To Buy In Central London?